 Planning STEM programs in primary schools

 Effective curriculum planning and programming for STEM learning and engagement supports teachers to differentiate their practice in response to the varied ways students learn.

-- length of allocated class time needs to sustain deep thinking, investigation and an integrated approach
+- Length of allocated class time needs to sustain deep thinking, investigation and an integrated approach

-- co-creation of learning experiences and assessment tasks needs to include all stakeholders: classroom teacher, teacher-librarian, RFF teacher and students
+- Co-creation of learning experiences and assessment tasks needs to include all stakeholders - classroom teacher, teacher-librarian, RFF teacher and students

-- STEM education is a way of thinking and doing which involves pedagogy, spaces and internal and external agencies
+- STEM education is a way of thinking and doing which involves pedagogy, spaces and internal and external agencies.

-- share results and/or products of project-based learning experiences with authentic audiences
+- Share results and/or products of project-based learning experiences with authentic audiences.